rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint2.md

 - Alternatively, you may implement an auto-calibration routine using Apriltags visible in the workspace, or possibly by detecting the grid in the image.
 This is the “automatic” calibration.
 - Don't forget to undo your homography transformation when you go from mouse coordinates to world coordinates.

-Record for report:
+{: .required_for_report }
-- Report your extrinsic matrix and depth calibration function.
+1) Report your extrinsic matrix and depth calibration function. <br>
-- Report the equations used to turn [u,v,d] coordinates in the image frames to [x,y,z] coordinates in the world frame.
+2) Report the equations used to turn [u,v,d] coordinates in the image frames to [x,y,z] coordinates in the world frame. <br>
-- Describe how you verified the calibration was correct, what additional steps you took to correct it, and provide evidence for the accuracy of your calibration.
+3) Describe how you verified the calibration was correct, what additional steps you took to correct it, and provide evidence for the accuracy of your calibration.
+<br><br>

-Questions to consider:
+Questions to consider: <br>
-- How do the extrinsic matrices compare with the hand-measured ones?
+1) How do the extrinsic matrices compare with the hand-measured ones? <br>
-- What are the sources of error, and how large are they?
+2) What are the sources of error, and how large are they? <br>
-- Is it sufficient to rely on this nominal matrix for finding points in the world?
+3) Is it sufficient to rely on this nominal matrix for finding points in the world?

 ### Task 2.3 Validate the Calibration